 How Yoga Helps You Sleep: The Research

-This post is part of an ongoing public discussion relating to the scientific research of yoga and follows a two-part online webinar, The Scientific Research on Yoga and Sleep, Part 1 and Part 2.
+This post is part of an ongoing public discussion relating to the scientific research of yoga and sleep.
+It follows a two-part online webinar, Scientific Research on Sleep and Yoga, which can be found on our events archive here.
 Comments are welcome in the comment field provided below this post.
 All comments are moderated for content and may or may not be published.

-#1: Sleep is a biological need and many in society don’t get enough of it, which could lead to disease. #2: Yoga helps you sleep better.
+Sleep is a biological need and many in society don’t get enough of it, which could lead to disease.

 Sleep is a complex process, and yoga appears to have a way of smoothing out some of our difficulties with it.
 Yoga Alliance’s Director of Yoga Research and Assistant Professor of Medicine at Harvard Medical School Dr. Sat Bir Singh Khalsa presented “The Scientific Research on Yoga and Sleep” Parts 1 and 2 this year calling sleep “both a biological need and a two-sided coin,” with wakefulness on one side and sleep on the other.
 He also said our society faces an “epidemic of self-imposed sleep restriction” because so many regularly deny themselves a good night’s sleep.